 If implementing LOS Integration Only: When implementing only the LOS integration stand-alone, only the Loan stages will need to have matching Opportunity stages configured in PrecisionLender.

 There are also additional stage settings that will impact the integration and how stages update.
 For more information on these settings, please see the Understanding PrecisionLender Stages and Integrations Impacts article.

 For any additional details and instructions for how to create, edit and delete stages, please see the Setting up Opportunity Stages article.

 Defining Relationship Identifier Source Field

-For banks using Relationship Awareness in PrecisionLender (a requirement for the Force.com LOS connector), we will need to work the CRM and Data Experts at the bank to understand what unique and persistent identifier is going to be used in the bank's regular Relationship Awareness data file.
+For banks using Relationship Awareness in PrecisionLender (a requirement for the Force.com LOS connector), we will need to work with the CRM and Data Experts at the bank to understand what unique and persistent identifier is going to be used in the bank's regular Relationship Awareness data file.
 We will then need to identify the API field name where this same identifier is being stored in the CRM and/or LOS system.
 Here are a few additional considerations for this identifier:

 For all current CRM Connectors, that field must live on the CRM 'Account' object.

 For the Force.com LOS connector, a custom relationship object can be used if the connector package is not being used in conjunction with the Salesforce CRM package.